Top 20 Tips on How to Travel Carry-On Only

 - Check your airlines’ size and weight requirements on both carry-on and personal item baggage.
 We are spoiled in the U.S. by only having to adhere to baggage size for carry-on and personal item bags.
 International carriers are stricter by taking into account both size and weight.
 Avoid extra charges by going over weight or, worse, having to check your over-weight baggage.
 That’s not how to travel carry-on only.

 - Use the lightest weight carry-on bag and personal item bag possible.
 If you’re starting with a heavy bag, you’ve already shot yourself in the foot by adding needless weight.
 Use the weight for your packing essentials instead.
-I prefer eco-friendly bags for sure, but I have to guiltily say that I do love my Perry Ellis Lexington carry-on bag, which I bought many years ago.
+I prefer eco-friendly bags for sure, but I have to guiltily say that I do love my lightweight carry-on bag, which I bought many years ago.
 It’s on spinner wheels and meets practically all international airlines’ size requirements.
 It has held up on all big trips, and it looks nice – I don’t look like a backpacker from when I need to go from hostel to nice hotel.
-As soon as this carry-on quits I’ll replace it with an eco-friendly bag, like my Osprey travel pack – also light weight!
+As soon as this carry-on quits I’ll replace it with this Osprey eco-friendly carry-on bag.
+I love my lightweight Osprey travel pack on wheels, but too large for carry-on, unfortunately.

 Airport Security and Liquids Rule